Cameroon, Republic of

 Any loss sustained in a given year can be carried forward up to the fourth year following the recording of the loss.
 The carryback of losses is not permitted in Cameroon.

-Losses due to damage in inventories shall be deductible from the taxable basis when they are duly established and validated by a Commissioner of damage in the presence of a taxation officer with the rank of at least an inspector, under the conditions specified in the Manual of Tax Procedures.
+Losses due to damage in inventories shall be deductible from the taxable basis when they are duly established and validated by a Commissioner of damage in the presence of a taxation officer with the rank of at least controller, under the conditions specified in the Manual of Tax Procedures.

 Payments to foreign entities